Curvature of Poisson pencils in dimension three

 \begin{definition} A $3$-web on a plane is three family of smooth curves such that \begin{enumerate} \item For any point $x$ there is a unique curve from each family passing through $x$. \item Curves from different families intersect transversally. \end{enumerate} \end{definition} \begin{definition} A $3$-web is called trivial if it is diffeomorphic to a web given by three families of parallel lines. \end{definition}

 Trivial $3$-webs are also called hexagonal $3$-webs due to the following construction.
 Take a point $O$.
 Let $\gamma_i$ be the curve from the $i$'th family passing through $O$.
 Take a point $A$ on $\gamma_1$ close to $O$ and consider the curve from the second family passing through $A$.
 This curve intersects $\gamma_3$ at a point $B$.
 Consider the curve from the first family passing through $B$.
 This curve intersects $\gamma_2$ at a point $C$.
 Continuing this procedure, we obtain a polygon $ABCDEFG$ depicted in Figure \ref{web}.
 In general, this polygon is not closed.
 If it is closed for any choice of $O$ and $A$, then the web is called hexagonal.
 Obviously, a trivial web is hexagonal.
-The inverse is also true. \begin{theorem}[Blaschke \cite{Blaschke}] A web is trivial if and only if it is hexagonal. \end{theorem} Now let us introduce the notion of curvature of a web.
+The inverse is also true. \begin{theorem}[Blaschke \cite{Blaschke}] A web is trivial if and only if it is hexagonal. \end{theorem}

+Now let us introduce the notion of curvature of a web.
 Suppose that the web is given by level sets of three functions $f_1, f_2, f_3$.
 Let $\eps = f_3(A) - f_3(O)$.
 Then it can be shown that so it makes sense to take $\kappa$ as a measure of ``curvature'' of a web.
 Of course, $\kappa$ depends on the choice of $f_3$.
-But the differential form
+However, the differential form

-does not depend on the choice of $f_1, f_2, f_3$.
-It can also be shown that $\theta$ does not depend on the numeration of families which form the web.
-We will refer to $\theta$ as the Blaschke curvature form. \begin{theorem}[Blaschke \cite{Blaschke}] A web is trivial if and only if its curvature form is zero. \end{theorem} The following theorem allows to compute Blaschke curvature. \begin{theorem}[Blaschke \cite{Blaschke}] The curvature form of a web given by level sets of $f_1, f_2, f_3$ is
+depends only on the web itself.
+We will refer to $\theta$ as the \textit{Blaschke curvature form}. \begin{theorem}[Blaschke \cite{Blaschke}] A web is trivial if and only if its curvature form is zero. \end{theorem} The following theorem allows to compute Blaschke curvature. \begin{theorem}[Blaschke \cite{Blaschke}] The curvature form of a web given by level sets of $f_1, f_2, f_3$ is

 \end{theorem}